 Term or acronym Definition Addendum A document modifying the terms and conditions of a contract.
-Ancillary services ' Services such as uniqualing installation testin Appropriate media As the publication in the Official Journal of the European Union is not obligatory for most contracts covered by this Guide, publication in the press, the web-site of the beneficiary and/or project, as well as the web-site of the programme or any other appropriate means to ensure adequate publicity may be necessary.
-Award criteria The contracting authority must draw up be precise, non-discriminatory and not prejudicial to fair competition criteria, which determine the award decision during the evaluation procedure.
+Ancillary services All related services which the contractor is required to implement in a supply contract in addition to deliver the goods procured.
+Where they are necessary they are specified in the contract and may include for example services such as unloading, installation, testing, commissioning, provision of expertise, supervision, maintenance, repair, training and other such obligations connected with the goods to be provided under the contract.
+Appropriate media As the publication in the Official Journal of the European Union is not obligatory for most contracts covered by this Guide, publication in the press, the web-site of the beneficiary and/or project, as well as the web-site of the programme or any other appropriate means to ensure adequate publicity may be necessary.
+Award criteria The contracting authority must draw up be precise, non- discriminatory and not prejudicial to fair competition criteria, which determine the award decision during the evaluation procedure.
 Beneficiary Natural or legal person with whom a grant contract has been signed.
 Amongst the project beneficiary, one of them is selected as Lead Beneficiary before submitting the proposal.
 The Lead Beneficiary is the counterpart of the grant Contracting Authority.
 Best value for money See "most economically advantageous tender" Bid Offer, tender (see definitions for tender, financial and technical offer in this glossary) Bidder See definition of tenderer in this glossary